 - How to RSVP

-- Coupon/voucher for a discount or free item when they return after the opening
+- Bonus: a coupon/voucher for a discount or free item when they return after the opening

 Menu and Pricing Structure for Your Soft Opening

-There are a few ways you can go with regards to a pricing structure:
+There are a few ways you can go with regards to the pricing structure of your soft opening menu:

 - Free: This is not an uncommon option, but it’s more advisable to go this direction with a smaller opening, likely one with family and friends.
-As a general note, with a free menu, you should limit the number of items each customer can get (i.e. one appetizer and one entree), and you should keep your alcoholic beverage offerings paid.
+As a general note, with a free menu, you can limit the number of items each customer can get (i.e. one appetizer and one entree), also you can keep your alcoholic beverage offerings paid.

 - Discounted menu: you could sell each item on your menu at a discounted price, but it is likely a better option to charge full price upfront, and take a uniform percentage discount off of each guest’s final bill.
 This is a solid option for any guest number, and it will encourage guests to try many items as well, creating more avenues for valuable feedback.